Get Tech Tips

 4-20ma Control Basics

 Back in the “good old days,” controls were all analog and mechanical, which simply means that they acted in a directly connected and variable manner based on a change in force.
 Both pneumatic (air pressure) or hydraulic (fluid pressure) systems are examples of mechanical or analog controls.
-When pressure increased or decreased on a particular device, it signaled a change in action on another device like a pump/valve, etc.
+When the pressure increased or decreased on a particular device, it signals a change in action on another device like a pump/valve, etc.

 In the HVAC/R industry, we still see these types of controls, with a TXV being a common example.
 The TXV is controlled by pressures in the suction line, bulb, and spring to set the outlet superheat.
 These forces are all mechanical without electrical inputs or specific “data points.”
 The feedback from these forces is in constant tension to output the proper amount of refrigerant to properly feed the evaporator coil.

 Digital vs. Analog

-As controls have changed from mechanical to electrical, we now have systems that are controlled by analog electrical signals and digital electrical systems.
+As controls have changed from mechanical to electrical, we now have systems controlled by analog electrical signals and digital electrical systems.
 Analog is simply a varying electrical signal (either voltage or amperage) that signifies changes in a system or device.
 A digital signal means data encoded into “digits,” which can be communicated using many different computer languages, rules, or protocols (these all mean essentially the same thing).
 In digital controls, the “signal” can include a combination of voltage, amperage, and on/off changes to communicate between devices.